April 11th 2019 – By: William Larsen – Civilians News – “News For All Views”

 How do you change…. what the information super highway, has already established?

 In many ways recent tech IPO’s (namely Snap Chat and…. blah) have already cashed in under the premise that these, “platforms,” are to remain intact, for some period of time…….

 However, is that the reality?
 Will we be using the same social media platforms… 100 years from now?
 And… will we as a society be using the same email providers and reading the same news websites, long into the future?
-Furthermore, when does that change occur, particularly in terms of the business of information and internet technology?
-And not just news websites, what about pay-per-view content platforms, for example; Disney+, ESPN+, or even Itunes?
+Furthermore, when does that change occur?
+Particularly, when does change occur in terms of the business of information and internet technology?
+And not just news websites, what about pay-per-view content platforms…. for example; Disney+, ESPN+, or even Itunes?
 Can small businesses even compete with these vastly automated platforms?
 (I personally feel like….
 I beat the N.Y.
 Times staff writers, literally every month and no one even knows who I am.)